Rocks, Slabs, and Minerals as an Investment

 Readily available Rocks and Minerals

-Here is a list of rocks and minerals that look great and are still relatively inexpensive (at the time this article was written).
-Many of these rocks have the potential to become more expensive over time:
+Presented below is a selection of rocks and minerals that are currently available at the time this article was written*.
+They are both aesthetically pleasing and affordable.
+Many of these specimens possess the potential for appreciation in value over time:

 - Pope Creek Brecciated Jasper